Allergens & anti-nutrients

 Gluten (the Latin word for "glue") are proteins termed prolamins.
 Found in cereal grains, wheat, barley, rye, oats - it gives dough it's elasticity, enhancing it's chewy texture and ability to rise.

-Bread wheat (Triticum aestivum) plays a prominent in lectin-induced adverse effects, due to the fact that it is a relatively new form of wheat and contains wheat germ agglutinin (WGA) – a particularly resilient and problematic lectin, considering it is not eliminated through sprouting and is actually found in higher concentrations in whole wheat.
+Bread wheat (Triticum aestivum) plays a prominent role in lectin-induced adverse effects, due to the fact that it is a relatively new form of wheat and contains wheat germ agglutinin (WGA) – a particularly resilient and problematic lectin, which is not eliminated through sprouting and is found in higher concentrations in whole wheat.

-The prevalence of wheat and gluten, found in multitude of processed foods and products ranging from soy sauce, beer, salad dressing, ketchup, ice cream, imitation meats, stock cubes etc. has led to an increase of the population developing gluten intolerance or coeliac disease in those genetically predisposed.
+The prevalence of wheat and gluten, found in a multitude of processed foods and products ranging from soy sauce, beer, salad dressing, ketchup, ice cream, imitation meats, stock cubes etc. has led to an increase of the population developing gluten intolerance or coeliac disease (for those genetically predisposed).

 Gliadin is the primary immunotoxic protein found in wheat gluten and is among the most damaging to your health.
 Gliadin is capable of increasing the production of the intestinal protein zonulin, which in turn opens up gaps in the normally tight junctions between intestinal cells (enterocytes).

-In celiac disease the body will make antibodies after ingestion of gliadin resulting in severe autoimmune damage to the delicate, absorptive surfaces of the intestines.
+In celiac disease the body will make antibodies after ingesting gliadin, resulting in severe autoimmune damage to the delicate, absorptive surfaces of the intestines.

-New research shows that gliadin increases intestinal permeability in both those with, and those without celiac disease.
+* New research shows that gliadin increases intestinal permeability in both those with, or without celiac disease.

-Leaky gut can cause digestive symptoms such as bloating, gas and abdominal cramps, but it can also cause or contribute to many others such as fatigue, skin rashes, joint pain, allergies, psychological symptoms, autism and more.
+Leaky gut can cause digestive symptoms such as bloating, gas and abdominal cramps, but it can also cause or contribute to many others symptoms, such as fatigue, skin rashes, joint pain, allergies, autism and more.